A while back, I bought the wrong shampoo for my keratin treated hair.

-After all, you want to look presentable at work, or when you heading out.
+After all, you want to look presentable at work or when you’re heading out.

-Not everyone is over the moon after having a blowout treatment.
+Not everyone is over the moon after having a Brazilian treatment.

 And I completely understand that.

-Here are a few reasons why you might want to wash out keratin treatment early:
+Here are a few reasons why you might want to wash out your keratin treatment early:

-- Too Dry: Your hair feels too dry and brittle
+- Your hair feels too dry and brittle

-- Bone straight: You want your hair curly at times, but it won’t budge
+- You want your hair curly at times, but it won’t budge

-- Front Is Straighter: The front area looks straighter than the rest
+- The front area looks straighter than the rest

 How To Get Rid Of Keratin Treatment (3 Safe DIY Solutions)